 \section{Conclusions and perspectives}

-While it has been previously shown from space imaging that the Hubble sequence of ellipticals, lenticulars, spirals, and irregular galaxies was in place at redshifts $z\approx1$--3, the current analysis takes one step further by a quantitative morphological analysis of the properties of galaxies detected with \Euclid imaging.
-By bulge-disc decomposition to $\IE\le21$ of the background galaxies in the Early Release Observations of the Perseus cluster, we show that galaxies at $z\le0.54$ that are not of irregular type show ubiquitous bulge and disc components, with a $B/T$ taking all values from 0 to 1.
-We noticed by visual examination of hundreds of modelled galaxies (a majority with $\IE\lesssim21$), that disc galaxies moreover exhibit dynamical structures such as spiral arms, bars, rings, and texture such as flocculence and dust.
-The amplitude and frequency of these features may, however, be different from those in the nearby Universe \citep{de-Lapparent-2011-EFIGI-stats}, and other features unseen in the nearby Universe may have been missed in the limited number of visually examined galaxies.
-These galaxies nevertheless resemble in their morphologies the present-time morphological types in the Hubble sequence \citep{Hubble-1926-extragalactic-nebulae}, seen from the ground and at redshifts $\leq0.05$ \citep{Baillard-2011-EFIGI}, even though we are observing them up to 5 billion years ago.
-The fainter galaxies with $21\lesssim\IE\lesssim23$ are too poorly resolved to draw such detailed conclusions about them, but they show consistent single-S\'ersic fit parameters with galaxies at $\IE\lesssim21$.
+While it has been previously shown from space-based imaging that the Hubble sequence of ellipticals, lenticulars, spirals, and irregular galaxies was in place at redshifts $z\approx1$--3, with the current analysis we took one step further by performing a quantitative morphological analysis of the properties of galaxies detected with \Euclid imaging.
+Through bulge-disc decomposition to $\IE\le21$ of the background galaxies in the EROs of the Perseus cluster, we have shown that galaxies at $z\le0.54$ that are not of irregular type show ubiquitous bulge and disc components, with a $B/T$ taking all values from 0 to 1.
+We noticed by visual examination of hundreds of modelled galaxies (a majority with $\IE\lesssim21$) that disc galaxies mainly exhibit dynamical structures such as spiral arms, bars, and rings and textures such as flocculence and dust.
+The amplitude and frequency of these features, however, may be different from those in the nearby Universe \citep{de-Lapparent-2011-EFIGI-stats}, and other features unseen in the nearby Universe may have been missed in the limited number of visually examined galaxies.
+These galaxies nevertheless resemble in their morphologies the present-time morphological types in the Hubble sequence \citep{Hubble-1926-extragalactic-nebulae} seen from the ground and at redshifts $\leq0.05$ \citep{Baillard-2011-EFIGI}, even though we are observing them up to 5 billion years ago.
+The fainter galaxies with $21\lesssim\IE\lesssim23$ are too poorly resolved to draw detailed conclusions about them, but they show consistent single-S\'ersic fit parameters with galaxies at $\IE\lesssim21$.